woodnsec/IoT-Forensics/README.md

 ![Alt text](/gantChart.PNG?raw=true "Project Timeline") #TODO upload finished Ganttpro chart from above link.

 ## Risk list
 As you will probably discover, there are many things that can go wrong when working on a project.
-Issues with skillsets, technology, team member availability, etc, may arise as the project goes forward.
+Issues with skillsets, technology, team member availability, etc., may arise as the project goes forward.
 As we discussed in class, there are three options available to deal with project management risks: monitor it (Watch it), mitigate it (do something about it), accept it (give up).
 For milestone one, you should identify the major sources of risk and what you plan to do about them.
 Prepare a risk list and rank them by risk level using the standard formula, i.e. `impact x likelihood`, to describe the top 5 risks that might affect your team's ability to pull off the tasks identified in your timeline and dictated by your objectives.

 Scale: 1 - 10, 10 being the most impactful / likely